-Dropmore Infant school enhances pupils understanding of different faiths and beliefs through Religious Education lessons, PSHE work, welcoming visitors into our school to speak to the children and enjoying a depth of study about other culture and beliefs during themed days or weeks

-Collective Worship is planned termly to recognise key dates within different faiths and cultures such as Eid and Diwali.
-The children attend weekly wellbeing and worship assemblies which support Members of different faiths are encouraged to share their knowledge to enhance learning within our school.
+Dropmore Infant school enhances pupils understanding of different faiths and beliefs through Religious Education lessons, PSHE work, welcoming visitors into our school to speak to the children and enjoying a depth of study about other culture and beliefs during themed days or weeks.
+News assemblies are planned termly to recognise key dates within different faiths and cultures such as Eid and Diwali.
+Members of different faiths are encouraged to share their knowledge to enhance learning within our school.